Flyvs/Game/README.md

 ## GENERAL INFORMATION

-- 100% Python code
+- 100% Python code (it's not good)

 - The music is mostly made with [beathoven](https://www.beatoven.ai)

-- Also a retro track is taken from [this](https://youtu.be/tgIddOrtMFQ)
+- Also a track is taken from [here](https://youtu.be/tgIddOrtMFQ)

 ## PLAYING

-- supports keyboard and most controllers but the PS5 Controller and the Nintendo Switch Pro Controller works best
+- supports keyboard and most controllers but the PS5 Controller and the Nintendo Switch Pro Controller work best

 ## EDITING CODE